-.. is a community of more than 400 businesses based in and around Bradford on Avon in Wiltshire.
+.. is a community of 500 business people based in and around Bradford on Avon in Wiltshire.

 Membership is free and open to all businesses in the area.